 Theory of magnetism and circuitry as it pertains to the induction motor.
 Introduction to fundamental types of motors used in the HVAC field.
 Wiring of various power and control circuits.
 Introduction to the relay, contactor and motor starter.
 Motor usage and service problems encountered in the field.
 Electrical diagramming and schematics.
 Troubleshooting motor circuits.
 Motor nomenclature and safety.
+Prerequisite(s): SERV1110

 Basic fundamentals of cooling as it pertains to HVAC&R systems.
 Gas laws and the principles of the basic refrigeration cycle.
 Skills pertaining to refrigeration: tubing handling, flaring, swedging, soft and hard soldering and brazing.
 Introduction to refrigerants and refrigerant management.
+Prerequisite(s): SERV1120